icopy-site/awesome-cn/docs/awesome/awesome-git-hooks.md

 ## Awesome Git Hooks

-> :anchor: Easy-to-use git hooks for automating tasks during git workflows.
+> :anchor: Easy-to-use Git hooks for automating tasks during Git workflows.

-Git hooks are custom scripts you can use to automate tasks which are triggered before or after a git command is executed.
+Git hooks are custom scripts you can use to automate tasks which are triggered before or after a Git command is executed.
 There are two groups of these hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, while server-side hooks run on network operations such as receiving pushed commits.
-This repo contains helpful resources as well as a variety of git hook scripts that can be easily customized to serve different purposes.
+This repo contains helpful resources as well as a variety of Git hook scripts that can be easily customized to serve different purposes.

 :heavy_check_mark: Nothing to install/download